demisto/content-docs/docs/documentation/images_in_documentation_files.md

 Note that using absolute URLs is only relevant when dealing with larger file types (such as gif and mp4 files).
 In that case, the file should be uploaded to `content-assets` repo.

-For more information, please refer to [large files absolute image urls](../documentation/readme_file#Large-Files).
+For more information, refer to [large files absolute image urls](../documentation/readme_file#Large-Files).